-Surigao and the surrounding islands are the most popular location for loading nickel ore, there are no facilities for loading at the actual port of Surigao which is a small provincial port, but located up to, in the case of Carrascal, Adlay, over 40 nautical miles away.
+Surigao and the surrounding islands are the most popular location for loading nickel ore, there are no facilities for loading at the actual port of Surigao which is a small provincial port, but located up to, in the case of Carrascal, Adlay, over 60 kilometers away.
 This can lead to confusion, especially when masters are expecting a port with a pier and loading facilities.
 The waters around this area are subject to strong tide rips and a vessel can experience strong set.
 Several loaded vessels have run aground in Dinagat Sound and masters of loaded vessels should navigate with extreme caution and consider a more prudent departure to open ocean to the East.

-We have over the years attended many vessels loading nickel ore (536 in 2014), by providing surveyors from our sister company Survey Specialists Inc. to attend to monitor the condition of the cargo arriving by barges.
-There is no infrastructure at the loading areas and vessels charted are all Handy to Super Handy Max size (A handymax ship is typically 150-200 m (492-656 ft) in length, with modern handymax and supramax designs are typically 52,000-

-58,000 DWT in size, have five cargo holds, and four cranes of around 30 tonnes lifting capacity, therefore versatile being self loading/discharging ).
+We have over the years attended many vessels loading nickel ore (nearly 4,000), by providing surveyors from our sister company Survey Specialists Inc. to attend to monitor the condition of the cargo arriving by barges.
+There is no infrastructure at the loading areas and vessels charted are all Handy to Super Handy Max size (A handymax ship is typically 150-200 m (492-656 ft) in length, with modern Handymax and Supramax designs are typically 52,000-58,000 DWT in size, have five cargo holds, and four cranes of around 30 tonnes lifting capacity, therefore versatile being self loading/discharging).

 Cargo is loaded by vessels anchoring off a specified location where there is an ongoing mining operation, mining is open cast type.
-The cargo stockpiled on a beach then pushed onto tank landing craft as shown below (this is Hinatuan Island)
+The cargo stockpiled on a beach then pushed onto tank landing craft.